SAMMISolutions/docs/doc_posts/_commands-date-time/Introduction.md

 #### Keywords
 These are specific values that can be used instead of tokens for specific inputs/outputs.<br />
 Some can be used instead of a Format, while others can be used instead of a Date.<br />
-Format keywords are case-sensitive if they have a <span class="fas fa-star-of-life fa-sm" /> next to them.
+Format keywords are case-sensitive unless they have a <span class="fas fa-star-of-life fa-sm" /> next to them.

 **Formats**

 |Keyword|Example|
 |--------|--------|
 |LT|1:23 PM|